Lisbon Astronomical Observatory: Architecture

-The Lisbon Astronomical Observatory consists of a central building in the hills of Ajuda and overlooking the Tejo river, and two small cupolas in the south containing instruments.
+The Lisbon Astronomical Observatory consists of a central building on the hills of Ajuda and overlooking the Tejo river, and two small cupolas in the south containing instruments.
 Besides the central cupola there are three rooms for astronomical observations, equipped with instruments (the best for the time) and windows for observation.

 The central block of the observatory (a circular room) supports the weight of the large equatorial refractor over 8 large columns.
-In arches between the columns are many pendulum clock used over the century to measure the time.
+Under the arches between the columns are many pendulum clocks used over the century to measure the time.
 At the foot of the large windows (with a view over the Tapada da Ajuda) are wide tables, used by astronomers to assist in their research/investigation.
 In addition, there are spacious halls linking the central block, used for lessons, taking measurements and research, today used as workshops and support school educational activities.

+Main equatorial telescope of the Astronomical Observatory of Lisbon, dated from 1864.
+It was used to study nebulae (which at the time included what we now call galaxies), measure distances to stars based on their parallax, as well as observe stellar occultations by the Moon, and also to study planets and comets.
+Built by A. & G. Repsold, in Hamburg, and lenses produced by Georg Mërz in Munich.
+Aperture 38.2 cm and focal length of 6.82 metres.
+Weights 7 tones.

-The three observation rooms are spacious and high, lined in wood, with open space between the wainscoting and the walls of masonry and roofing.
-This space communicates with the outside world through gaps that are constantly open.
-There are roofs of rooms in stacks of circulation, and this permanent ventilation is there in order to establish the balance of air temperature in the rooms and beyond, as it is convenient to the accuracy of observations.
-The wooden wainscoting providing thermal insulation, apart from being a 100% ecological product, which provides the user with a friendlier environment compared to other substitute materials.
-The rooms provide openings in the lateral walls and in the ceiling, through doors, thanks to an ingenious mechanism.
-Once the doors open once they give you an insight to the sky, according to the meridian of Lisbon, from north to south.
+The three observation rooms are spacious, high, and lined in wood, with open space between the wainscoting and the walls of masonry and roofing.
+This space communicates with the outside through gaps that are constantly open.
+There are flues on the roofs of the rooms for air circulation, and this permanent ventilation maintains a balance between the air temperature inside the rooms and outside, as is convenient for the accuracy of the observations.
+The wooden wainscoting provides thermal insulation, being also a 100% ecological product, and offers the user a "friendlier" environment compared to other substitute materials.
+The rooms have openings in the lateral walls and in the ceiling, thanks to a specific mechanism.
+Once these panels are opened, they offer a view onto the sky, along the meridian of Lisbon, that is, in the north-south direction.